Leah1977/Fishy_pair/TESTING.md

 **Expected**

-When you enter in your details, they are displayed as entered.
+When you enter your details, they are displayed as entered.
 When you click on the submit button, the form is submitted - this site is static.
 When you click on the Home button, you are returned to the game.